 In 2010/11, workplace injury and ill health (not including cancer) cost society an estimated £13.8 billion.
 Around £5.7 billion of this was for financial costs, while the remaining £8 billion signifies the monetary value given to individuals ‘pain, grief, and suffering’.

 Practice Good Health And Safety

-Some industries have a higher rate of injury within the workplace than others, particularly transport and storage, construction and manufacturing, but every business poses its own unique risks to employee well-being.
+Some industries have a higher rate of injury within the workplace than others, particularly transport, storage, construction, and manufacturing, but every business possesses its own unique risks to employee well-being.

-You must have a risk assessment policy which identifiesrisks and outlines actions that protect people from harm and injury.
+You must have a risk assessment policy that identifies risks and outlines actions that protect people from harm and injury.
 Large companies need to have their policy written down.
-As well as looking at hazards in the workplace and measures that can be taken to prevent workplace injury, you should analyse workstations and ensure they meet minimum requirements, and provide health and safety training and information for employees.
+As well as looking at hazards in the workplace and measures that can be taken to prevent workplace injury, you should analyze workstations and ensure they meet minimum requirements, and provide health and safety training and information for employees.

 Your employees should feel comfortable speaking to their line manager, a member of your HR team, or another person about stress at work.
 You should have a health policy in place ready to cope with occupational stress.
-This should look at whether the employee has an appropriate workload, if they are being bullied or harassed, if their role has changed without proper training, if they can expect reasonable adjustment, what a return to work policy will be, and what other support will give them.
-Consider investing in a service which provides counselling, so your employees can get the help they need.
+This should look at whether the employee has an appropriate workload if they are being bullied or harassed if their role has changed without proper training if they can expect reasonable adjustment, what a return to work policy will be, and what other support will give them.
+Consider investing in a service that provides counselling, so your employees can get the help they need.

 If your business does not do enough to reduce employee stress, your employee may have the right to take legal action against you, which could result in paying compensation.

 What do you consider to be the biggest threat to employee health in your workplace?